Talked

 • Cognitive Behavioural Therapy: By allowing the patient to talk freely, a psychotherapist can analyse the link between a person’s thoughts, feelings, and actions and how they impact their wellbeing and perception of the world.

 • Supportive Psychology: The most basic form of talk therapy.
-Supportive psychology focuses on allowing the client to talk freely about their mental health struggles and receive advice, encouragement and support.
+Supportive psychology focuses on allowing the client to talk freely about their mental health struggles and receive advice, encouragement, and support.

 • Family Therapy: Through the understanding that families function as a whole unit, family therapy aims to repair broken relationships and heal wounds.